manassharma07/PyFock/README.md

 | skala-1.1 | 3.2e-08 Ha | 1.1e-07 Ha |
 | r2SCAN (control) | 7.0e-08 Ha | 2.2e-07 Ha |

-PyFock reproduces the published Skala energies to within the reference data's own run-to-run spread, and slightly *better* than it reproduces r2SCAN. `tests/test_skala.py` keeps one of these values (H2 at def2-SVP) as a permanent end-to-end regression check.
+PyFock reproduces the published Skala energies to within the reference data's own run-to-run spread.
+`tests/test_skala.py` keeps one of these values (H2 at def2-SVP) as a permanent regression check.

 #### Cost